annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Write the question in the title, it's the first thing everyone will see.
 * Describe the problem you are trying to solve.
-* Explain what you have done.
+* Explain what you have done to solve the problem.
 * Select an answer, when your question has been answered.

 If you want to ask a question, [start a new discussion](https://github.com/datenstrom/community/discussions/categories/ask-a-question).